 Backend Points

-A-List actors verhandeln für "points":
+A-List actors negotiate for "points":

 Banker Perspective

-- "Big Director" macht Film bankable
+- "Big Director" makes film bankable

-- "Bankable Star" makes Film financeable
+- "Bankable Star" makes film financeable

 SCENARIO 1: Unknown Director + Unknown Cast

-- Budget maximal: $500K-2M
+- Budget Maximum: $500K-2M

 SCENARIO 2: Known Director + A-List Cast ($2M ATL)